Distracted Driving

 Louisiana has enacted legislation that bans texting for all drivers, hands-free usage in school zones, and no cell phone usage (unless hands-free) for drivers holding a Class "E" learner's license or intermediate license.
 A study conducted by the AAA Foundation for Traffic Safety shows that 6 out of 10 teen crashes involve driver distraction and more than half of teen drivers reported using a cell phone while driving and more than 1 in 4 reported typing or sending a text message while driving in the past 30 days.

-Buckle Up Phone Down Three types of distracted driving: visual (eyes on the road), manual (hands off the wheel, cognitive (mind off of what you are doing).
+Three types of distracted driving: visual (eyes on the road), manual (hands off the wheel, cognitive (mind off of what you are doing).
 Potential distractions: cell phones, eating and drinking, GPS navigation, talking to passengers.